revo23/AI-SOC-Agents/README.md

 | Integration | Rigid API calls     | Flexible tool use    |
 | Maintenance| Rewrite scripts    |  Update goals/tools/knowledge    |

-**Versus Agentic SOC**
-AI SOC Agents: AI tools or models deployed within a SOC (Security Operations Center) that assist analysts.
-They are generally task-specific and reactive, performing functions like alert triage, log correlation, or threat enrichment.

-Agentic SOC: A SOC framework where AI operates more autonomously as “agents” with goals, decision-making ability, and the capacity to orchestrate actions across multiple systems.
-Think AI-driven SOC operations rather than AI-assisted SOC operations.

 **Sample PoC Results**
 Incoming Alert:
 ```